GLOSSARY

 Coinsurance The percentage of the medical cost that is paid by the Member and by the Plan.
 For example, if you are covered by the Core Plan and need to stay in the hospital for a medical service, you pay 40% of the “reasonable and customary” charges (after the deductible) and the Plan pays 60%.

-Contract Year The 12 month period beginning on October 1 and ending the following September 30 during which an active Member must receive credited hours necessary for coverage under MILA during the following calendar year.
+Contract Year The 12-month period beginning on October 1 and ending the following September 30 during which an active Member must receive credited hours necessary for coverage under MILA during the following calendar year.

 Copayment (Copay) The flat dollar amount you pay for doctor’s office visits, hospital admission, emergency room or urgent care centers.
 You also pay a set copay for prescription drugs.
-See the plan benefit summaries for specific plan copay requirements.
+See the plan benefit summaries for specific Plan copay requirements.

 Credited Hours You are eligible for the Core, Basic or Premier Plan benefits based on the number of credited hours you receive during the Contract Year (October 1 through September 30).